run2bizdocs/documentation/en-us/docs/4biz-helium/processes/release/use/register-release-request.md

 !!! abstract "NOTE"

-    In the Related CI, you can link different types of release, for example, software release, hardware, software and others.
+    In the Related CI, you can link different types for the release, for example, software release, hardware, software and others.

 !!! abstract "NOTE"